sfigg/commercialization-public/test/hlk/testref/partner-guide-to-wssd-certification.md

         -   To aid in deploying the client across several nodes in a large stamp, leverage the following sample script:

             ``` syntax
-# Script to install the HLK Client on target systems
+**Script to install the HLK Client on target systems**
-# Array of servers to target for installation
+**Array of servers to target for installation**

             $Servers = @( "3171R16-18", "3171R16-20", "3171R16-22", "3171R16-24", "3171R16-26", "3171R16-28", "3171R16-30")

-# Definition of user credentials to be used in the installation
+**Definition of user credentials to be used in the installation**
             $AdminUser = "Contoso\administrator"
             $Password = "<PASSWORDHERE>"
             $securePassword = $Password | ConvertTo-SecureString -AsPlainText -Force
             $domainCred = New-Object System.Management.Automation.PSCredential -ArgumentList $AdminUser, $securePassword

-# These two sections are required to set the CredSSP Client status on local system and CredSSP Server role on specified target systems
-# These are required to work around the 'double-hop' issue
+**These two sections are required to set the CredSSP Client status on local system and CredSSP Server role on specified target systems and required to work around the 'double-hop' issue**

             foreach ($Server in $Servers) {
             Enable-WSManCredSSP Client -DelegateComputer $Server -Force}